ICE9-Robotics/taarn_mallard_onboard/install/Instruction.md

 catkin_make
 ```

-Note if microstrain_inertial fail to build, try switching to an older commit and rebuild:
+Note if microstrain_inertial fails to build, try switching to an older commit and rebuild:
 ```
 cd src/microstrain_inertial
 git checkout ba60f4a46f107a19ea7c321c44507198660fdcff